Maprunner/routegadget/docs/manager-guide/maps.md

 Select the required co-ordinate system from the dropdown.
 Nearly all routegadget.co.uk installations will use GB National Grid (EPSG:27700).

-The world file parameters are displayed for information.
-Parameters C and F at the bottom are the latitude and longitude of the top left corner of the map.

 The small map that opens when you add georeferencing shows you the orienteering map area overlaid on Open Street Map.
 This allows you to check you have the correct files.

 :::info